ProjectsGm2/Gm2-Wordpress-Suite/docs/index.md

 Existing prompt logic automatically includes these options via `gm2_get_seo_context()`.

  - The **Gm2 Qnty Discounts** widget now offers typography, color, shadow, padding and background controls for quantity labels and prices with Normal, Hover and Active tabs.
-Choose an icon for the currency symbol and style it alongside new box options for each quantity button.
+Choose an icon for the currency symbol and style it alongside new box options for each quantity button, plus an **Icon Margin** option to control spacing around the currency icon.